waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Objective: Locate and shut down the radio transmitter in Team Rocket Base.
 - HOW:
     1. Obtain passwords from Grunt (7, 14) and Rocket Girl (21, 7).
 [DONE]
     2. Unlock the boss's room at (10, 9) using the passwords.
+[CURRENT]
     3. Defeat the boss to get the transmitter room password.
     4. Shut down the transmitter on B2F.